voxpupuli/puppet-elasticsearch/REFERENCE.md

 Data type: `Hash`

-Representation of information to be included in the log4j.properties file.
+UNUSED, Representation of information to be included in the log4j.properties file.

+Default value: `{}`

 ##### <a name="-elasticsearch--logging_file"></a>`logging_file`

 Data type: `Optional[String]`

-Instead of a hash, you may supply a `puppet://` file source for the log4j.properties file.
+UNUSED, Instead of a hash, you may supply a `puppet://` file source for the log4j.properties file.

+Default value: `undef`

 ##### <a name="-elasticsearch--logging_level"></a>`logging_level`

 Data type: `String`

-Default logging level for Elasticsearch.
+UNUSED, Default logging level for Elasticsearch.

+Default value: `'INFO'`

 ##### <a name="-elasticsearch--logging_template"></a>`logging_template`

-Data type: `Optional[String]`
+Data type: `String`

-Use a custom logging template - just supply the relative path, i.e.
+UNUSED, Use a custom logging template - just supply the relative path, i.e.
 `$module/elasticsearch/logging.yml.erb`

+Default value: `"${module_name}/etc/elasticsearch/log4j2.properties.erb"`

 ##### <a name="-elasticsearch--manage_datadir"></a>`manage_datadir`